How To Write a Business Plan for a Loan That Gets Approved

 Your financials are one of the most important parts of your business plan.
 Lenders want to see that you've thought through your numbers, planned for growth, and built in room to repay the loan.

 Start with your financial projections.
-Show 3 to 5 years of revenue forecasts, cost of goods sold, operating expenses, and net profit.
+Show three to five years of revenue forecasts, cost of goods sold, operating expenses, and net profit.
 Include both conservative and optimistic scenarios to demonstrate planning flexibility.

 Include the core financial statements lenders expect: